TheRenegadeCoder/sample-programs-website/sources/languages/google-apps-script/description.md

-Suite which includes applications like Gmail, Google Drive, Google Calendar, etc.
-In other words, we're dealing with a domain specific language.
+[Google Apps Script][1] includes support for applications like Gmail, Google Drive, Google Calendar, etc. In other words, we're dealing with a domain specific language.

-In terms of features, Google Apps Script shares a likeness to [JavaScript][2].
+In terms of features, [Google Apps Script][1] shares a likeness to [JavaScript][2].
 As a result, the language is relatively easy to learn.

 That said, there are some limitations.
 For instance, each script is executed in